The British – Yemeni Society (BYS)

 7. Meetings of the Society

 (a) Once in each calendar year an Annual General Meeting of the Society shall be held at such time (not being more than fifteen months after the holding of the preceding Annual General Meeting) and place as the Committee shall determine.
-At least twenty-one clear days notice shall be given in writing by the Honorary Secretary to each member.
-At such Annual General Meeting the business shall include the election of the Honorary Officers, the election of members to serve on the Committee, the consideration of an annual report of the work done by the or under the auspices of the Society and of the annual accounts and the transaction of such other business as may from time to time be necessary.
+At least twenty-one clear days notice shall be given in writing by the Secretary to each member.
+At such Annual General Meeting the business shall include the election of the Officers, the election of members to serve on the Committee, the consideration of an annual report of the work done by or under the auspices of the Society and of the annual accounts and the transaction of such other business as may from time to time be necessary.

 8. Nominations of Officers & Committee Members.